Jamal Ben Saddik: Personal life

+In 2012, he was diagnosed with thyroid cancer, which would emerge again around a year later.
+Then, Ben Saddik was cancer-free for a good decade, until in 2024 he was diagnosed with cancer again and underwent a surgery.

 Legal troubles

 On March 10, 2021, he was arrested in Antwerp, Belgium in a major operation targeting organised crime in Belgium and the Netherlands.
 Ben S. was referred to as the seller ('reseller') of the secured crypto devices.
 His lawyer emphasized though that the arrest of Jamal Ben Saddik has nothing to do with the trade in or possession of prohibited substances such as cocaine (Operation Sky).
 On March 12, 2021, the Mechelen Council Chamber ordered Ben Saddik to be jailed for 30 days.
 His attorney immediately filed an appeal.
 The appeal will be decided in 14 days by the Antwerp Court of Appeal.

+On June 28, 2024, the Antwerp Criminal Court sentenced Ben Saddik to 40 months in prison and a fine of 40,000 euros for money laundering and fraud.
+And on 6 July 2024, he was arrested for ordering the kidnapping and assault of a dockworker from Antwerp in the drug world.